 Lectures highlight not only what is known, but also what is not known.
 You will be encouraged to think of what needs to be done to advance knowledge.
 To this end the lectures are of two hours’ length to allow more complex arguments to be examined, and to encourage more time for discussion and questioning between students and lecturers.

 You will undertake a major research project which will commence in Semester 2.
 Prior to this, you will be given a project booklet which will outline the range of projects and staff available to supervise the project; you will be asked to select 3 potential supervisors and we will try to match students with supervisors accordingly.
 Some students may do a project that involves the collection of data using the neuroimaging facilities at CUBRIC whereas others may do advanced data analysis on an existing dataset.
-Examples of projects that have been offered previously include: MEG-measured oscillatory biomarkers in health and disease, Brain complexity and consciousness, Can we cue memory replay in REM sleep, An EEG study of reality monitoring in schizotypy, Linking the functional organisation of sensorimotor cortex to behaviour, Quantifying brain physiology using MR, Visuo-motor decisions in the brain, The Neurobiology of transcranial electrical stimulation (tES).
+Examples of projects that have been offered previously include: MEG-measured oscillatory biomarkers in health and disease, Can we cue memory replay in REM sleep, Linking the functional organisation of sensorimotor cortex to behaviour, Quantifying brain physiology using MR, Visuo-motor decisions in the brain, The Neurobiology of transcranial electrical stimulation (tES).

 You will be allocated a personal tutor.
 This tutor will be available to provide pastoral care and general advice and will also be responsible for monitoring academic progress.
-The tutor can also help in assigning potential supervisors for the Semester 3 research project.
-The project supervisor will schedule regular meetings to discuss progress and provide advice and guidance
+Your project supervisor will schedule regular meetings to discuss progress and provide advice and guidance.

 Feedback will be provided via tutorials, practicals and coursework comment/mark sheets.
 There will also be regular meetings with personal tutors.